Major Gifts Series Part 2: The Four Steps of Major Gifts Fundraising

 Start thinking about stewardship even before solicitation.
 A nice mantra to keep in mind: “Donors make the important work of your organization possible.”
 Thank you is not enough; let your donors know about the good work they’ve impacted.

 Humans are social beings, and each of us aspires to be part of “the club,” whatever club that means.
 We crave meaning and fulfillment in our relationships and in the work we do.
-Something as simple as a handwritten, personalized note or a quick follow-up meeting could make all the difference for your donor.
+Something as simple as a handwritten, personalized thank you note or a quick follow-up meeting could make all the difference for your donor.
 Be sure to not disappear just because you “got what you came for”, rather make them feel like they’re part of the club.
 A simple stewardship plan can be an excellent complement to your major gift fundraising process.
 Start by answering these questions:

 - Who will follow up with your donors?